dgileadi/OnlineImagePicker/README.md

 Setting up Facebook
 -------------------

 Facebook has a [handy guide for getting started on iOS](https://developers.facebook.com/docs/ios/getting-started).
 Follow it, but skip step 2 (for installing the SDK) since it's handled by Cocoapods.
-Likewise skip the part in step 4 that talks about adding the SDK to your Xcode project.
+For the same reason skip the part in step 4 that talks about adding the SDK to your Xcode project.

 You'll also need to make your AppDelegate forward to Facebook for login, something like: